ranranrunforit/ranranrunforit.github.io/_projects/project-16.md

 ## For few-shot prompting with classification tasks, mix up the classes

-Generally speaking, the order of your few-shots examples should not matter much.
+<span style="background-color: #FFFF33;">Generally speaking, the order of your few-shots examples should not matter much.
 However, when doing classification tasks, make sure you mix up the possible response classes in the few shot examples.
 This is because you might otherwise be overfitting to the specific order of the examples.
 By mixing up the possible response classes, you can ensure that the model is learning to identify the key features of each class, rather than simply memorizing the order of the examples.
-This will lead to more robust and generalizable performance on unseen data.
+This will lead to more robust and generalizable performance on unseen data.</span>

 A good rule of thumb is to start with 6 few shot examples and start testing the accuracy from there.

 ## Adapt to model updates

 It’s important for you to stay on top of model architecture changes, added data, and capabilities.
 Try out newer model versions and adjust your prompts to better leverage new model features.
-Tools like Vefiex AI Studio are great to store, test, and document the various versions of your prompt.

 ## Experiment with output formats

-Besides the prompt input format, consider experimenting with the output format.
-For noncreative tasks like extracting, selecting, parsing, ordering, ranking, or categorizing data try having your output returned in a structured format like JSON or XML.
+Besides the prompt input format, consider experimenting with the output format. <span style="background-color: #FFFF33;">For noncreative tasks like extracting, selecting, parsing, ordering, ranking, or categorizing data try having your output returned in a structured format like JSON or XML.</span>

 There are some benefits in returning JSON objects from a prompt that extracts data.
-In a real-world application I don’t need to manually create this JSON format, I can already return the data in a sorted order (very handy when working with datetime objects), but most importantly, by prompting for a JSON format it forces the model to create a structure and limit hallucinations.
+In a real-world application I don’t need to manually create this JSON format, I can already return the data in a sorted order (very handy when working with datetime objects), <span style="background-color: #FFFF33;">but most importantly, by prompting for a JSON format it forces the model to create a structure and limit hallucinations.</span>

 ## Experiment together with other prompt engineers